Statistics from USA TODAY College (5/8/12):

 - College graduation rates are 20% higher among Greeks than non-Greeks.

-Academics is an important aspect to our Greek women and men.
+Academics are an important aspect to our Greek women and men.
+Greek Life places a strong emphasis on academics, time management skills, tutoring and mentoring programs.
 Our main goal is to help each other succeed throughout college.
 Lindenwood Greeks usually score higher on their GPA than the average college student.
-Many sorority and fraternity members are members of the Lindenwood Academic Honor’s Society.
+Many sorority and fraternity members are members of the various academic honor societies.
 Lindenwood Greek women and men continue to prove that scholastic achievement is a priority.
 Chapters host study nights and require a certain GPA for membership.

 Service and Philanthropy